Oracle NetSuite + Retail Doctor Survey Reveals Customer Service Disconnect Between Retailers And Shoppers

 You Don’t Know Me:

-When retailers don’t understand their customer or lose sight of who they are, they begin losing shoppers and sales begin to fall.
+When retailers don’t understand their customers or lose sight of who they are, they lose shoppers, and sales fall.

 • 79% of retail executives believe online chatbots are meeting consumer needs.
 But 66% of consumers disagree.
 Respondents noted that chatbots are currently more damaging to their shopping experience than helpful.